 During the early part of the season, the Hoosiers had some close calls, including an overtime win over Kentucky and a three-point victory over Notre Dame.
 The Hoosiers started the 1976 Big Ten season with nine straight wins, but unlike 1975, most of these games were competitive.
 Then came the matchup at Assembly Hall with Michigan.
 It didn’t look good.
 The undefeated dream was about to die.
 IU trailed 60-58 with 10 seconds remaining.
 Buckner drove to the right for a jump shot.
 His shot bounced off the rim.
 Reserve guard Jim Crews missed on a follow.
 Benson, Wilkerson, and May hovered near the basket.
 Benson tipped the ball in as time expired.
 Crews ability to keep the ball alive and get it to the front of the rim saved the perfect season.

 In 1976 the Tournament was not seeded the way it is today.
 The Hoosiers faced a very dangerous road to the final four.
 In the first game, Indiana beat No. 18 St. John’s 90–70 with Scott May scoring 33 points.

 In the regional semifinals, they beat No. 7 Alabama 74–69 behind the play of May (25 points, 16 rebounds).
 Alabama led 69–68 when May hit a jump shot with 2:02 left.
 At the time, coach Knight called this Alabama team the best of any of his teams had faced.
 The regional finals would not be any easier as the Hoosiers faced the second-ranked Marquette Warriors, coached by Al McGuire who would be crowned national champions in 1977.
 McGuire attempted to contain May by using a box-and-one defense.
 May scored 15 points and sat out 13 minutes with foul problems.
 Marquette was 27–2 on the year.
 The Hoosiers still won by a score of 66-55.
 They had earned a spot in the final four in Philadelphia.

-In the final four, the Hoosiers would once again matchup with the UCLA Bruins, who entered the game ranked No. 5 with a 27–3 record.
-The Hoosiers won 65–51 behind 19 rebounds from 6′7″ inch guard Wilkerson, and strong play from Abernethy.
+In the final four, the Hoosiers would again match up with the UCLA Bruins, who ranked No. 5 with a 27–3 record.
+The Hoosiers won 65–51 behind 19 rebounds from 6′7″ inch guard Wilkerson and strong play from Abernethy.